 A moderate trek around one of the most breathtaking natural landmarks in the region.
-A hike to Devil’s Chair gives you panoramic views of what happens to the ground near one of the most active rift zones in the world.
-A great winter trek, I got to do this trail after a fresh coat of snow, with clear air giving great views in all directions.
+A hike to Devil’s Chair gives you panoramic views of what happens to the ground near one of the most active seismic zones in the world.
+With the right gear, this is a beautiful winter trek – especially after the Punchbowl and San Gabriels get a dusting of snow.

-The Devil’s Punchbowl County Park is one of my favorite areas in the San Gabriels.
+The Devil’s Punchbowl Natural Area is one of my favorite parks in the San Gabriels.
 Hidden on the northeastern range of the San Gabriels – far away from us city slickers – the otherwise flat high desert is slowly being ripped and bent into odd angles by the tearing of the San Andreas and Punchbowl Faults, with the resulting canyons further eroded by the wind and water from the 8000+ft peaks right to its south.
 I’ve never seen anything like it before, and every time I catch the first glimpse of the formation from the road, I’m still awestruck.

 On this particular day, I came after a weekend of on-and-off precipitation, which at this elevation was snow.
 The Punchbowl was lightly dusted, which served to highlight the jutting slabs of sandstone.

 There is an easy, mile-long loop trail that leaves the excellent Nature Center and dives right into the Punchbowl Canyon, but my destination was the Devil’s Chair – a rocky promontory overlooking the eastern Punchbowl.
-So I took off from the southeastern corner of the parking lot and hitched onto the beginning of the Burkhart Trail — a path I’ve had a little bit of unpleasant experience with before.
+So I took off from the southeastern corner of the parking lot and hitched onto the beginning of the Burkhart Trail.

 Here, there was about an inch, maybe an inch-and-a-half of snow.
 The sound under my boots was soothing, and the cold air filling my lungs was better than any cup of coffee I’ve ever had.